Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 to completely open soil information systems to users so that they can also contribute to construction and influence content.
 @Goodchild2008Accuracy calls this *“Web 2.0”* (read and write) and/or
 *“Web 3.0”* (read, write and execute) approaches to content creation.
-We also envisage that the soil information will increasingly be produced using global vs local models and increasingly using distributed data and computing (Fig. \@ref(fig:automap-future)).
+We also envisage that soil information will increasingly be produced using global vs local models and increasingly using distributed data and computing (Fig. \@ref(fig:automap-future)).

 <div class="figure" style="text-align: center">
 <img src="figures/Fig_automap_future.png" alt="The future of global mapping and environmental monitoring activities is expected to be increasingly automated and distributed." width="75%" />
 <p class="caption">(\#fig:automap-future)The future of global mapping and environmental monitoring activities is expected to be increasingly automated and distributed.</p>
 </div>

-One such example of web-interfaces provided to make access to input an output soil data more efficient is the California Soil Resource Lab SoilWeb [@OGeen2017soilweb].
+One example of a web-interface, provided to make access to input and output soil data more efficient, is the California Soil Resource Lab SoilWeb [@OGeen2017soilweb].
-Here series of web-apps and simple interfaces to PostGIS and similar databases are used to empower users, including developers, to access soil data without using sophisticated GIS or similar.
+Here, a series of web-apps and simple interfaces to PostGIS and similar databases are used to empower users, including developers, to access soil data without using a sophisticated GIS or similar.

-There is also an increasing interest in the economic aspects of soil functions in relation to soil mapping and soil information use.
-For a soil mapper to justify the importance of producing spatial soil information there is no better argument that a thorough economic assessment.
+There is also increasing interest in the economic aspects of soil functions in relation to soil mapping and soil information use.
+For a soil mapper to justify the importance of producing spatial soil information there is no better argument that a thorough economic assessment of its use.

 <div class="rmdnote">
 <p>There is an increasing need to quantify economic aspects of soil functions in relation to soil mapping and soil information use: What is the value of soil information for food production?
 How much does some sophisticated geostatistical mapping method reduce costs (while producing equally accurate information)?
 How much does soil (environmental) remediation cost?
 What is the cost-benefit ratio between soil mapping and soil exploitation?
-What is the global value of soil for fixation of gasses and water holding?</p>
+What is the global value of soil for fixation of atmospheric gasses or for water filtering or retention?</p>
 </div>

 ### Soil information users